dbelcher-godaddy/Notes/CaaS-WebUI/Production Readiness.md

         - [ ] Add an option to enable/disable SDM mode for each conversation or model.
         - [ ] Modify where the conversation history is stored when SDM is enabled to ensure data isolation.
         - [ ] Restrict usage of SDM to certain AD security groups.
+        - [ ] This may or may not even be possible as there appear to be no way to dynamically change the location of stored conversations.
+This would mean we'd have to figure out how to modify the way WebUI stores/retrieves conversation histories/documents and dynamically change it depending upon the selected model.
+        - [ ] Level of effort to accomplish this task would be rather substantial, because it would require substantial changes to the storage patterns of WebUI.
       - [ ] Or, create duplicate WebUI site in each environment, one for non-SDM and one for SDM-only conversations.
         - [ ] This would solve the problem of data isolation as well as not requiring customized UI changes.
+        - [ ] Each instance of WebUI would point to different Aurora PostGRES SQL, ESSP, S3, and ElastiCache instances, thereby maintaining complete isolation of conversation histories/documents between the two instances.
+        - [ ] Would need two different Katana APPs with different URLs (i.e. NON-SDM at caas.open-webui.dev-godaddy.com, SDM at caas.open-webui-sdm.dev-godaddy.com).
+        - [ ] We could use a [banner](https://docs.openwebui.com/features/banners#banner-options) to indicate visually whether the user is currently on the Non-SDM or the SDM version of the site.
+Or possibly identify a different theme for the UI.
+        - [ ] Level of effort would be relatively simple.
+We would need to define a Function/Pipeline to handle each request on the SDM version of the site to implement/enforce any additional handling of SDM besides data isolation.
+It would also require relatively small amount of UI changes.
+  - [ ] Backfill
+    - [ ] May not be possible due to the radical differences in storage between WebUI (Aurora PostGRES SQL, S3) and current CaaS storage (DDB, S3); and whatever differences between storage structures and organization which would require transformation and mapping to other WebUI entities (such as models, knowledge bases, etc.)
+      - [ ] Conversations: Probably the most difficult as it would require mappings to other WebUI entities such as knowledge bases, users, models, etc...
+      - [ ] Companions: May be possible; however, certain aspects like sharing (WebUI only has support for sharing with other AD Groups) and hypothesis which doesn't appear to be supported at all.
+      - [ ] Libraries: May be possible; would need to figure out not only where to save the documents, but also any SQL database records which may need to be updated for searching/mapping.
 ## Operations
 - [ ] Runbooks
   - [ ] Create SOPs for outages, deployments, or known issues.